-One of the goals of therapy is to help a person stop repeating and reenacting destructive patterns and to start looking for better solutions to difficult situations.
+One of the goals of therapy is to help a person stop repeating

 Two types of therapy are psychotherapy and biomedical therapy.
 Both types of treatment help people with psychological disorders, such as depression, anxiety, and schizophrenia.
 Psychotherapy is a psychological treatment that employs various methods to help someone overcome personal problems, or to attain personal growth.
 In modern practice, it has evolved into what is known as psychodynamic therapy, which will be discussed later.
 Biomedical therapy involves medication and/or medical procedures to treat psychological disorders.
-First, we will explore the various psychotherapeutic orientations outlined in Table 16.1 (many of these orientations were discussed in the Introduction chapter).
+First, we will explore the various psychotherapeutic outlined in Table 16.1 (many orientations of these orientations were discussed in the Introduction chapter).